pkovacs/slurm-redis/README.md

 ### Purpose and Design Goals

-I wanted a lightweight and _fast_ job completion plugin for slurm that has fairly good support for client-side filtering of job completion criteria.
+I wanted a fast, lightweight job completion plugin for slurm that has fairly good support for client-side filtering of job completion criteria.
 Redis fits this need very nicely because it is memory-based and very fast indeed.
 This jobcomp_redis plugin can  produce permanent redis keys or, using redis key expiry, it can produce keys which live only for as long as you configure.
 This makes the jobcomp_redis plugin a good complement to accounting storage plugins, e.g. mysql/mariadb.
 For example, you could configure the jobcomp_redis plugin so that keys live for only a week, thus implementing a super-fast, memory-based cache of a rolling week's worth of jobs.
 If you save the keys permanently (the default), you can configure redis persistence to suite your needs.

 In terms of design, the jobcomp_redis slurm plugin works with a partner plugin that I also wrote for this project, slurm_jobcomp, which is loaded into redis and implements specialized commands that are invoked by the slurm-side plugin when jobs complete or when clients such as `sacct` request job data.
 This provides nice separation of concerns and minimizes network traffic.
 To elaborate on that: the slurm-side plugin issues the custom redis command `SLURMJC.INDEX` after it sends job data to redis, but the indexing scheme itself is completely opaque to slurm and fully the responsiblility of the redis-side partner.